umgbhalla/dotfiles/README.md

     ```

 #### Locales and System Information <a name="locales"></a>
-1. `vim /etc/locale.gen` to enable locales.
+1. `nvim /etc/locale.gen` to enable locales.
 I speak and use English as my system language,
     but yours might be different.
 Adjust accordingly.
     ```
     en_US.UTF-8 UTF-8
-    en_US ISO-8859-1
     ```
 2. Then generate locales.
     ```
     locale-gen
     ```
-3. `vim /etc/locale.conf` to set the system language.
+3. `nvim /etc/locale.conf` to set the system language.
     ```
     LANG=en_US.UTF-8
     ```